derwolfe/derwolfe.net/_posts/2014-02-28-my-git-workflow.rst

 1. Use feature branches all the time
 ------------------------------------
-Branching in Git is cheap, easy, fun, and safe.
+Branching in git is cheap, easy, fun, and safe.
 It allows a software developer to create a sandbox in which all experimental changes can be safely tried.

 While working in an experimental branch, one can branch into even further experimental sub-branches.
 Think master -> feature -> sub-feature -> implementation_test1.